-POEA surfactant would be deposited on surfaces in a ratio that is proportional to its concentration in the formulation and would therefore be available from surface contact.
-Acute exposure was calculated to be 65 μ g/kg body wt for the child, after adjusting for the assumed greater (10%) dermal penetration rate.
-Reentry exposures to POEA for the adult worker would be less than experienced by an applicator and should be covered by the applicator-derived exposure assessment.
+Since reentry exposure involves transfer from treated surfaces, no AMPA would be present, because the formulation, and would therefore be available from surface contact.
+Acute exposure was calculated to be 65 μg/kg body weight for the child, after adjusting for the assumed greater (10%) dermal penetration rate.
+Reentry exposures to POEA for the adult worker would be less than experienced by an applicator, and should be covered by the applicator-derived exposure assessment.